liguge/benchmark_pytorch/README.md

 # benchmark
-A reasonable evaluation benchmark for fault diagnosis using TensorFlow
+A reasonable evaluation benchmark for fault diagnosis using Pytorch

 Title: